-Together with the Biofluid Mechanics Lab at Charité – Universitätsmedizin Berlin, Berlin Heart GmbH is carrying out the project "Ways to implement a cost-oriented VAD therapy II".
+Biofluid Mechanics Lab at the Charité – Universitätsmedizin Berlin and Berlin Heart GmbH are jointly involved in the project "Research on a pediatric VAD".

 The project is co-financed by the European Regional Development Fund (ERDF).

 With its houses, the foundation offers families of seriously ill children a home near the clinic where the young patients are being treated.
 As we know how important family closeness is, especially for young patients, we support the foundation and in particular the Ronald McDonald House in Berlin-Wedding.
-As an annual Christmas donation Berlin Heart absorbs the maintenance costs for an apartment.
-In addition, our employees get involved in a very personal way: with renovation campaigns, the weekly cooking evenings for the residents of the house or through specially arranged bake sales.
+As an annual Christmas donation Berlin Heart assumes the sponsorship for an apartment and therefore its maintenance costs.
+In addition, our employees get involved in a very personal way: amongst others with renovation campaigns, cooking evenings for the residents of the house or through specially arranged bake sales.

-While the number of patients on the waiting lists is steadily increasing, the number of available organs has been declining for years.
+Organ donation: While the number of patients on the waiting lists is steadily increasing, the number of available organs has been declining for years.
 At Berlin Heart we know what the often long wait for a donor heart means for the patients.
-This makes us want to draw attention to the problem all the more.
+This is why we want to draw attention to this problem all the more.
 Within and outside of our company, Berlin Heart is therefore committed to an open and conscious debate on the issue of organ donation.